-If you are using FireFox and haven't installed the VideoboxPro Bookmarklet in your browser you can use the manual Drag N Drop is not recommended for captures from the internet.
+If you are not using Safari or Chrome and haven't installed the VideoboxPro Bookmarklet in your browser you can use the manual Drag N Drop is not recommended for captures from the internet.
 The Safari Extension, Bookmarklet and internal Safari and Chrome buttons are more reliable.
-With a local video URL in your browser address box, just click and drag the little ‘favicon’ just to the left of the URL in your browser address box and drop it onto the blue Drop Zone on the VideoboxPro interface screen.
+With a local video URL in your browser address box, just click and drag the little ‘favicon’ just to the left of the URL in your browser address box and drag and drop it onto the Drop Zone on the VideoboxPro interface screen.
 If VideoboxPro is not open you can drop the ‘favicon’ onto the VideoboxPro icon on your Dock to open VideoboxPro and add the video to the queue.

 Converting Existing Videos

-VideoboxPro is not just for capturing videos from the Internet.
-If you have existing video files and want to convert them to different formats or sizes VideoboxPro can do that for you.
-Just drag and drop your video file onto the blue Drop Zone and the video will be added to the queue for processing, just like a downloaded video.
+VideoboxPro is not just for capturing videos or audios from the Internet.
+If you have existing media files and want to convert them to different formats or sizes, VideoboxPro can do that for you.
+Just drag and drop your media files onto the Drop Zone to add them to the queue for processing, just like a downloaded file.
 If VideoboxPro is not open just drop the file onto the VideoboxPro icon on your Dock to open VideoboxPro and the file will be added to the queue.
 You can even drop a folder onto the Drop Zone and VideoboxPro will recognize all video and audio files and add them to the download queue.
-All the same controls apply, you can ‘batch’ convert the files using the “Convert All” button or you can process the files individually using the mini-buttons.
+All the same controls apply, you can ‘batch’ convert the files using the “Process All” option or you can process the files individually.

 The Install Extra Tools option will move a precompiled "pycrypto" library to your /Library/Python/2.7/site-packages/ if it does not exist (version 2.7a1).
 It will also add /usr/local/lib/gcc/7/libgcc_s.1.dylib if it does not exist.